 If you stay in the shallow waters, you can also go in a little (protect your camera from water splashes!!) and take photos from this perspective.
 This is one of the best family beach photography tips possible.

 We have a cool article on outfits for family beach photos you can check out here.

 5. Include Flowers

-The vegetation that grows at the beach is quite special.
+The vegetation that grows at beaches is quite special.
 It is adapted to harsh environments: heat, salt and wind.
 Maybe they are not the biggest specimens, but they are beautiful.